huggingface/blog/fast-mac-diffusion.md

 ## Community Call for Benchmark Data

-We are interested to run performance benchmarks on Mac models we don't have access to.
+We are interested in running more comprehensive performance benchmarks on Mac models.
 If you'd like to help, we've created [this GitHub issue](https://github.com/huggingface/swift-coreml-diffusers/issues/31) where you can post your results.
 We'll use them to optimize performance on an upcoming version of the app.
-We are particularly interested in M1 Pro, M2 Pro and M2 Max architectures :)
+We are particularly interested in M1 Pro, M2 Pro and M2 Max architectures 🤗

 <img style="border:none;display:block;margin-left:auto;margin-right:auto;" alt="Screenshot showing the Advanced Compute Units picker" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/fast-mac-diffusers/Advanced.png" />